Mar 01, 23 10:15 PM

 To learn this method of sharpening & polishing a Katana:

-Of course, there are many, many other techniques you can use to sharpen a sword, and of course a given technique that may work well on one type of sword may not work as well on another.
+Of course, there are many, many other techniques you can use to sharpen a sword, and of course a given technique that may work well on one type of sword may not work as well on another, just as one technique may also work well for a given individual person and not another.

 To read more methods of sword sharpening or share your own techniques or tools that work for you have a look below.